0xMysticx0/Project-Ra/Spec_Papyrus.md

 ## 5.1 Boardroom Fund

-The Boardroom Fund is a smart contract / wallet that holds a portfolio of assets, including both LP tokens and single tokens.
+The Boardroom Fund is a smart contract / wallet that holds a portfolio of assets, including both LP tokens and single tokens ("**Assets Under Management**" or "**AUM**").
 Origination fees charged by the platform are essentially sent to the Boardroom Fund.
-Rather than breaking up or cashing in the underlying assets, the Boardroom Fund uses these assets to generate more yield externally, which will then be converted into BNB [***BNB or BUSD, to be decided by community***].
+Rather than breaking up or cashing in the underlying assets, the Boardroom Fund uses these assets to generate more yield externally, which will then be converted into BNB [***BNB or BUSD, to be decided by community***]. [***Internal: They should be programmed in a way to allow for contingency plans such as the PCS v1->v2 migration.*** ]

 *Example: $100,000 of Cake-BNB PCS-LP is deposited into the platform.
 The platform charges 1% origination fee, which is $1,000 of Cake-BN PCS-LP.
 This LP is sent to the Dividend Fund, where it is staked in PCS.
 Assuming a daily APR of 0.20%, the $2 worth of Cake is generated from this LP daily  which is converted into $2 worth of BNB.
 This amount is then distributed to the appropriate Strategic Fund and the Dividend Pool.*